beremy-codeboi/OpenGauntlet/README.md

 How to Run
 ----------

+Shoutout to BoxX for the original code and taking time to open source it <3

 Install [node js](https://nodejs.org).
 I think it comes with [npm](https://www.npmjs.com/) but you'll need that too.

 Open the `server` folder and run